miaon1789/legal-ai-observatory/README.md

 ## What Evaluation Changed

 - **Governance:** Rejected sensitive-session exposure as the primary shortlist signal and kept it as context for human follow-up.
+Exposure can reflect both the sensitive matters a lawyer is assigned and how they use AI.
 The [synthetic comparison](docs/ALERT_RULES.md#screening-reference) favoured review completion over both exposure rate and their tested rank-sum combination.
-- **Billable impact:** Limited claims about differences between fee arrangements because the hours model did not recover the simulated effect sizes.
+- **Billable impact:** The simulated data included known reductions in hours, but the estimate overstated the gap between fixed-fee and hourly work.
+The report therefore shows the comparison group and uncertainty, not a claim of proven savings.
 - **Retrieval:** Kept v2 after sentence-boundary and stemming changes failed the predefined acceptance criteria, with their regressions retained in the record.